InsureMO/rainbow-d9/d9-n1/README.md

 # d9-n1

-It is the No.1 project of group `d9`, which is created at 9th.
-Dec.
-2022.
+It is the No.1 project of group `d9`.
 This project is higher-order widgets for ui configuration, which describe the interfaces, behaviours of underlay widgets.

 # Idea